More documentation and example use.

 See the class itself to see how to control where the files are written.

 You could put your debug messages to anywhere you like simply by creating a subclass of PXW.Debuggers.Basic and overwrite the DEBUG method.
-Eg. it would be very simple to log the messages in a global or database.
+Eg. it would be very simple to log the messages in a global or table.

 This is best used in a test harness where the test sets up the debug to use and calls the method being tested.
 The output from the debug can be checked.
 When the method runs for real no debug output will be generated because the debug will not be on.